How to travel cheap and handle problems

 Cleanliness

-We have found different levels of cleanliness in our rental units both before the pandemic and in the COVID era.
+We have found different levels of cleanliness in our rental units both before and after the pandemic.
 What we think is clean is far different from what some Airbnb hosts believe is clean.
+It’s not that they’re dirty either — but there are definitely cultural differences to how people live.

 Sometimes, our cheaper apartments ($280 – $500) are cleaner than the more expensive ones!